A proposed class action filed this week claims certain OGX shampoos and conditioners contain an ingredient linked to hair loss and scalp irritation.

 At this time, there’s nothing you need to do to join the lawsuit.
-It’s not unusual for months or years to pass before a lawsuit reaches the point where consumers can take action by filing a claim, which occurs only if and when a settlement has been reached.
+It’s not unusual for months or years to pass before a lawsuit reaches the point where consumers need to take action by filing a claim, which occurs only if and when a settlement is reached.
 If the case moves forward and settles, those affected should receive notice of the settlement with instructions on what to do next.

 For now, the best thing to do is to stay informed.
 You can sign up for ClassAction.org’s free weekly newsletter here.